henrylawson/henrylawson.net/website/_posts/2015-09-11-book-review-crucial-conversations.markdown

 - When you have a tough message to share
 - When you are convinced of your own rightness
-- Don’t push too hard
+- Don't push too hard
 - Remember to STATE your Path:
   - **Share** your facts - State your persuasive, true and non controversial facts, not your opinion!